1232 KMS: Production

 In March 2020, India went into a nationwide lockdown to prevent the spread of the COVID-19 virus.
 During that time, Kapri was helping seven migrant labourers from Ghaziabad with food and other essentials.
 But they would keep calling him after 3–4 days felt it was "embarrassing".
 The next time the ration ran out, they decided to leave for their village in Saharsa which was 1232 km away from Ghaziabad.
 On 27 April, seven of them had left.
-Kapri left with his assistant in a car the next morning and found them near Sambhal.
+Kapri left with his associate director Manav Yadav in a car the next morning and found them near Sambhal.

 Kapri said "I advised them not to move out, holding them on for two weeks.
 When they decided to leave for Bihar, I wanted to document their journey."
 Over the next week, the labourers traveled to their village on bicycles and hitchhiked trucks with minuscule money.
 Kapri felt that society failed them during the crisis, "these people build our homes, but when there was a crisis, we ignored them.
 This documentary gives them a face and tells their story".
 Kapri shot the film with his assistant, without a proper crew.

 Music

-Vinod Kapri contacted Vishal Bhardwaj to work on the background score after watching the documentary, as he insisted to support the cause "musically and lyrically".
-For this documentary, Vishal composed "Marenge Toh Wahin Jaakar" and "O Re Bidesiya" with Gulzar writing the lyrics.
+Vishal Bhardwaj composed "Marenge Toh Wahin Jaakar" and "O Re Bidesiya" with Gulzar writing the lyrics.
 Gulzar initially had written a poem on the plight of the migrant labourers which he tweaked to make it lyrical.
 The album released on 28 March 2021, featured three tracks; one being a reprised version of "O Re Bidesiya".
 Sukhwinder Singh, Vishal and Rekha Bhardwaj contributed the vocals.